DaniG13/my-projects/README.md

 # My Projects
 ## Research Projects
 * **Chiral Nanomaterials (ongoing)**
 The aim of this project is to analyse, design, simulate and synthesise chiral nanoparticles for circular polarised light detection.
 The current task is exploring the seed-mediated sythesis pathway for chiral gold nanoparticles.
-Summary of literature review is included in
+Summary of literature review is included [here]{https://github.com/DaniG13/my-projects/blob/main/Chiral%20Nanomaterials_Literature.pdf}
 ## Other Projects
 * **Summer of Science: Nanomaterials**
 A summer long literature review of the thermodynamics, kinetics, surface effects and quantum effects at the nanoscale.
 Also includes spectroscopic characterisation techniques and a study on the applications of graphene.
 [Final Report](https://github.com/DaniG13/my-projects/blob/main/Nanomaterials_Report.pdf)